 Swelling in the gums might be caused by an infection in the gums or teeth.
 An abscess could be the cause of such inflammation.
 An abscess is a pocket of pus that forms at the root of a tooth or near it.
 The condition can be extremely painful and probably will not go away by itself.
 The ailment needs to be treated so it does not spread to other parts of the mouth.

 4. Knocked-out tooth

 If an adult loses a tooth while playing a sport or biting into food, contacting a dentist should be their first priority.
 The tooth needs to be put in a container that has milk and saliva in it to keep it alive.
 The tooth can be re-inserted if the person makes it to a dentist within a few hours of the injury.
 If it is too late to reinsert the tooth or it broke apart due to the accident, it can be replaced with an oral prosthetic, like an implant.

 Get emergency dentistry care

-Our dentist is here to help, so call or visit our Chicago clinic if you are dealing with dental issues that count as an emergency.
+Our dentist is here to help, so call or visit our Lincolnwood clinic if you are dealing with dental issues that count as an emergency.
 Our dentist will evaluate your condition and recommend the right course of action.